 Before getting into the meat and potato's of charging lipo RC batteries, here's a short video I made going over the simple basics of the process on a typical "4 button" type charger (a common type of computerized RC charger).

 As was covered on the RC LiPo ratings page, a 3.70 nominal voltage RC LiPo battery cell is 100% charged when it reaches 4.20 volts.
 Charging it over that cell voltage will shorten its life.

 The cell phone industry did a study looking at the effect of LiPo battery cell fully charged voltages in relation to cycle life.
 These tests were done under ideal laboratory conditions, naturally at lower phone load discharge rates, and of course the 80% depth of discharge rule was obeyed!
 Here are the results:

 Folks in the RC world have reported life cycle increases as well.
 One ongoing preference seems to indicate if you set your maximum charge voltage to 4.15 volts per cell (if your computerized charge gives you that option), you should be able to get more life out of your packs (if all other LiPo usage rules are religiously obeyed).

-More and more people are considering this 4.15 termination voltage (95% charge capacity) the "sweet spot" for both performance and cycle life for RC usage.
-I usually set my RC chargers to stop charging at 4.18 volts, just for a little reassurance they never top over 4.20 volts and perhaps a tad longer battery life.
+Many folks are considering this 4.15 termination voltage (95% charge capacity) the "sweet spot" for both performance and cycle life for RC usage.
+Personally, I usually set my RC chargers to stop charging at 4.18 volts per cell, just for a little reassurance they never top over 4.20 volts and perhaps a tad longer battery life.

 Most good RC chargers give you that ability, so provided you have a good charger and you think it's beneficial to set it lower than 4.20 volts per cell for your LiPo packs, you may want to consider it.